CypherPoet/100-days-of-swiftui-and-combine/day-025/README.md

 # 📒 Field Notes

-This This day resolves around recapping the content covered while going through Projects 1-3 in the [100 Days of SwiftUI Challenge](https://www.hackingwithswift.com/100/swiftui), and then implementing a challenge project.
+This day resolves around recapping the content covered while going through Projects 1-3 in the [100 Days of SwiftUI Challenge](https://www.hackingwithswift.com/100/swiftui), and then implementing a challenge project.

-In addition to recapping the material covered during the project's other days, Day 25 focuses on extending the project according to a set of challenges.

 # 🥅 Challenge Project